back

 The Atlas of Mutual Heritage is an expanding data-bank containing a survey of former Dutch settlements in the East and West, and illustrative material of these settlements (maps, paintings, drawings, prints and photos).

-700.000 servants of the VOC sailing to Asia: their names, place of origin, profession, ship, date of departure and return, death, payments and other personal information mentioned in the Scheepssoldijboeken 1700-1794.
-The results are linked to the databas
+700.000 servants of the VOC sailing to Asia: names, place of origin, profession, ship, date of departure and return, death, payments and personal information mentioned in the Scheepssoldijboeken 1700-1794.
+The results are linked to Dutch Asiatic Shipping

 Database of 2000 VOC ships with additional data plus extensive information about the history of the VOC, establishments, governors-general, publications, dozens of links and a glossarium on ships, navigation and the VOC.